KernFerm/countdown-timer-obs/readme.md

-# Countdown Timer with Sound
+# Bubbles The Dev - Countdown Timer with Sound

 A Python-based countdown timer built using Pygame and Tkinter.
 This application allows users to adjust the timer, import sound files (`.mp3` or `.wav`), and play a sound when the timer reaches 30 seconds.
 The interface is user-friendly and includes buttons to start, stop, increase, decrease, and reset the timer.